Forearm tendonitis is inflammation of the tendons of the forearm. The forearm is the part of your arm between the wrist and elbow.

-Tendons are soft bands of connective tissue that attach muscles to bones and allow joints to flex and extend.
-When tendons are irritated or injured, they become inflamed.
+Tendons are soft bands of connective tissue that attach muscles to bones.
+They allow joints to flex and extend.
+When tendons get irritated or injured, they become inflamed.
 That causes tendonitis.

-The most common symptom of forearm tendonitis is inflammation, or pain, redness, and swelling in the forearm.
+The most common symptom of forearm tendonitis is inflammation.
+This feels and looks like pain, redness, and swelling in the forearm.
 Forearm tendonitis may cause symptoms in or around your elbow, wrist, and hand.

 - weakness or loss of grip

 - severe pain when attempting to use the wrist, elbow, or forearm

 - inability to bear weight on the forearm, wrist, or elbow

 - numbness in the wrist, hands, fingers, or elbow

 - a lump on the forearm

 - a grating feeling when moving the tendon